dupuy/reliabot/CONTRIBUTING.md

 First off, thanks for taking the time to contribute! ❤️

 All types of contributions are encouraged and valued.
-See the [Table of Contents](#table-of-contents) for different ways to help and details about how this project handles them.
+See the [Table of Contents][1] for different ways to help and details about how this project handles them.
 Please make sure to read the relevant section before making your contribution.
 It will make it a lot easier for us maintainers and smooth out the experience for all involved.
 The community looks forward to your contributions. 🎉

 > And if you like the project, but just don't have time to contribute, that's
 > fine.
 There are other easy ways to support the project and show your